If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Getting a hive stand helps to make it a little tougher for these uninvited guests to gain entry to the castle of honey.

 A hive stand need not be expensive.
-A cinder block will do.
-If you’re handy with a saw and drill, you could make it yourself.
+Cinder blocks will do.
+If you’re handy with a saw and drill, you could make the stands yourself to get elevated hives.

-You need to ensure that the stand is stable, especially if you live in a windy area.
+You need to ensure that your own hive stand is stable, especially if you live in a windy area.
 You may need to purchase tie-downs to strap down your hive and keep it stable when the wind speeds pick up.

 Consider the Hive’s Proximity to Water